JoeDuncko/JoeDuncko.com/posts/swbf2-events-a-side-project.md

 SWBF2.events is a tiny progressive web app (PWA) that displays current and upcoming community events in EA Star Wars Battlefront II (2017).

+The talk, embedded below, below details some background and motivations, how the site was built, and how I grew the app to over 3,500 unique visitors a month.

 ## Video

 <div style="aspect-ratio: 16/9;">